cleardusk/MeGlass/README.md

 # MeGlass
-A eyeglass dataset collected and cleaned for eyeglass recognition evaluation.
+A eyeglass dataset collected and cleaned for eyeglass face recognition evaluation.

 Comming soon.